Fines Enforcement and Recovery Unit

 The Fines Enforcement and Recovery Unit (Fines Unit) collects payments and takes enforcement actions on overdue debts owed to government entities within South Australia.

-The Fines Unit was established on 3 February 2014.
+The Fines Unit is a business unit of the Attorney-General's Department, and was established on 3 February 2014.
 On this date, the unit took on the management of the functions previously managed by the Fines Payment Unit of the Courts Administration Authority (CAA) which predominantly covered the recovery and enforcement of overdue debts owed on expiation notices issued by Issuing Authorities.
 The Fines Unit is also responsible for the recovery and enforcement of court fines.

 When the new legislation was introduced, it expanded the functions of the Fines Unit to provide a service to various South Australian Authorities in the recovery and enforcement of overdue debts owed to them, including fines (expiations and court fines) and state (civil) debts.
 This allows Authorities to refer their overdue debts to the unit for recovery and enforcement action where amounts remain unresolved.